About Me

 Hi, I’m Cameron Grunbaum, but you can call me Cam.
 My desire to support others through counselling began with first becoming aware of my own personal suffering and then slowly but surely figuring out ways of getting myself through the tough times – help (professional and non professional) throughout these trials and tribulations was essential.
 Much of the suffering I have experienced and have witnessed in others relates to being a male-identified introvert and highly sensitive person (HSP) (both of which are largely innate and genetic attributes) in a more-so extroverted and non-sensitive society.
 Unsure if you are HSP?
 Check out this HSP website to complete a self-assessment to determine if your personal experience aligns with the qualities of this trait.

-Being professionally trained as a counsellor, combined with personal experiences with struggling and adapting to these traits, allows me to provide a unique ability to support similar others.
-That being said, I have experience in helping many different people from all walks of life – extroverted, introverted, non-HSP, or somewhere in between (check out the different issues and people I have helped on the Services page) – therapy for HSP’s and introverts are just a couple of my specialties.
+Being professionally trained as a counsellor, combined with personal experiences with struggling and adapting to these traits and symptoms, allows me to provide a unique ability to support similar others.
+That being said, I have experience in helping many different people from all walks of life – extroverted, introverted, non-HSP, or somewhere in between (check out the different issues and people I have helped on the Counselling Approaches and Expertise page) – therapy for HSP’s and introverts are just a couple of my specialties.

 Overall, regardless of the reason for reaching out, I am here to help you along your personal journey of discovery and growth.
 We are all humans, and thus share our need for connection, belonging, and care along the ever-changing and oftentimes difficult path that lies ahead of us in our own lives.